bcgov/nr-get-token/docs/overview.md

 ## Overview

-The Get Token Service (GETOK) is used to securely generate or modify new service client on WebADE. the GETOK service is a RESTful web service that may be integrated into applications by developers.
-The Messaging service is not a user accessible service.
-The CMSG may only be invoked through an application.
+The Get Token Service (GETOK) is used to securely generate or modify new service clients on WebADE. the GETOK service is a RESTful web service that may be integrated into applications by developers.

 ### Capabilities